11 Vertical Garden Mistakes to Avoid

 A poor quality potting mix can affect plant growth and health.

-Invest in a well-draining, nutrient-rich mix to support your plants and consider using a mix suitable for the specific needs of your plants.
+I always use a well-draining, nutrient-rich mix to support the plants and it’s a good idea to consider using a mix suitable to the specific needs of your plants.

 vertical strawberry plants